-The Eagle Showcase: Excellence in Service-Learning took place on April 18, 2018 in Williams Center, GSU.
-Several undergraduate and graduate students from various GSU colleges participated in this effort organized by the Office of Leadership and Community Engagement and The Honor Society of Phi Kappa Phi to celebrate student and faculty contributions to the university and local community.
+The Eagle Showcase: Excellence in Service-Learning took place on April 18, 2018 in the Williams Center.
+Several undergraduate and graduate students from various Georgia Southern colleges participated in this effort organized by the Office of Leadership and Community Engagement and The Honor Society of Phi Kappa Phi to celebrate student and faculty contributions to the university and local community.

 Swaha Pattanaik, Linda Baffo, Sarbesh Pandeya, and Kristina Harbaugh won first place for their poster titled “Supporting Affordable Dental Care for Vulnerable Residents of Bulloch County.”
 The winning team gained the service-learning experience in partnership with the Hearts and Hands Clinic, during summer last year, in PUBH 9135 Public Health Funding and Grants course instructed by Dr. Yelena Tarasenko.

 The team of Ashley Mitchell, Katrina Brantley, Alicia Brown, LaTrina Davis, Robbie Howard (presenter), Brandon Leftwich, and Tamara Wright won second place for their poster titled “Hearts, Hands, and Service: Student Reflections on Their Service Learning Experience.”

 Our kudos also go to the team of Amber Erickson, Jessica Grippo Pavlick, Gurleen Roberts, Kristie Waterfield (presenter), Abraham Deng, Marie-Kaye Seya, Shobana Jayaraman, and Chen Mo.
 They showcased fruitful results of their summer learning and making a difference for the local community in the poster titled “Let’s Do This Together: Expansion of Hearts and Hands Diabetes Care.”